rymon23/ai-fitness-dash/README.md

   A modal will display the rules of the game
   A project README will be included

-Wireframes
+## Wireframes

 The content for the game will constist of a single screen displaying the rendered map, a game controls modal, with the adjustable options referenced under Functionality and MVP.
 In addition, there will be an About modal, displaying the rules and linking to Github.
 A timer will display in the top center of the game screen. and the current generation will be displayed in the top left.
 A start button will prompt the player to guess a number (perhaps a min and max) before generating the first batch of NPCs.
 A restart button will allow the player to start over.

-Technologies
+## Technologies

--React.js for web page structure and basic features.
--HTML5 Canvas for rendering map and game objects.
+-Vanilla JavaScript for game logic, classes and genetic algorithm -HTML5 Canvas for rendering the map and game objects -CSS3 for page styling
--Vanilla JavaScript for game logic, including the genetic algorithm.
--Webpack.
--Howler.js for background music and sound effects.
+-Webpack to bundle files

-Development Timeline
+## Development Timeline

-Day 1:
+### Day 1:

-  -Setup the basic files/ components for rendering with react -Learn basics Canvas and render a game screen and basic map -Determine the necessary classes and methods needed to implement the game -create a basic outline of thhe game objects and their components
+  * Setup the basic files/ components for rendering with react
+  * Learn basics Canvas and render a game screen and basic map
+  * etermine the necessary classes and methods needed to implement the game
+  * create a basic outline of thhe game objects and their components

-Day 2:
+### Day 2:

-  -create the collision and logic for the game objects and implement the genetic algorithm in js.
+  * create the collision and logic for the game objects and implement the genetic algorithm in js.
-  -determine the 'genes' that will be implemented and the starting value range / base values.
+  * determine the 'genes' that will be implemented and the starting value range / base values.
-  -learn more about Canvas
+  * learn more about Canvas

-Day 3:
+### Day 3:

-  -setup genetic algorithm logic and break up the code into different files -add more style to the game
+  * setup genetic algorithm logic and break up the code into different files
+  * add more style to the game
-  -setup & style the page
+  * setup & style the page

-Day 4:
+### Day 4:

-  -create controls for adjusting the algorithm and population size.
+  * create controls for adjusting the algorithm and population size.
-  -style the page
+  * style the page